If you want it, Kerblam it!

 • Run the analysis as normal;

-• When the run ends (it finishes, it crashes or you kill it), Kerblam! will undo both actions: it moves different_input.csv back to its original place and renames input.csv.original back to input.csv.
+• When the run ends (it finishes, it crashes or you kill it), Kerblam! will restore the original state: it moves both different_input.csv and input.csv.<salt> back to their original places.

 This effectively causes the workflow to run with different input data.